NidhiTornekar/Team-Keshava_Myntra/README.md

 ## Identify Patterns:
 Look for common themes, colors, fabrics, and styles.

-1. **Text Analysis**:
+1.  📝 **Text Analysis**:
    - Natural Language Processing (NLP)
    - Hashtag Analysis
    - Sentiment Analysis

-2. **Visual Analysis**:
+2.  🖼 **Visual Analysis**:
    - Computer Vision Techniques
    - Clustering Algorithms: Can be used to find common themes.

 ## Trend-centric Recommendations:
-**AI-Driven Recommendations**: Deploy AI-driven recommendation systems that analyze patterns from previous steps to deliver tailored product suggestions, enhancing customer engagement and conversion rates.
+**🛠AI-Driven Recommendations**: Deploy AI-driven recommendation systems that analyze patterns from previous steps to deliver tailored product suggestions, enhancing customer engagement and conversion rates.

 ## Feedback Collection:
-- **Customer Feedback**: Share your designs with focus groups or through surveys to gather feedback.
+- **📊Customer Feedback**: Share your designs with focus groups or through surveys to gather feedback.
-- **Adjustments**: Make necessary adjustments to the designs based on the feedback received.
+- **🛠Adjustments**: Make necessary adjustments to the designs based on the feedback received.

 ---